asharara88/AHMEDBW/docs/ENHANCED_ONBOARDING_SYSTEM.md

-# Enhanced Onboarding System - BioWell
+# ced Onboarding System - BioWell

 ## Overview

-The enhanced onboarding system has been completely refined to successfully collect and save comprehensive user data for profile creation and future personalization.
+The ced onboarding system has been completely refined to successfully collect and save comprehensive user data for profile creation and future personalization.
 This system provides a robust, multi-step, user-friendly experience that captures detailed health, lifestyle, and preference information.

 ## Key Features